spoddutur/spark-notes/weaving_a_changing_broadcast_variable.md

 ## First case: Caching the periodically changing reference-data
 If your requirement is more inclined towards the first one, then I have discussed the solution to handle it in detail [here](https://spoddutur.github.io/spark-notes/rebroadcast_a_broadcast_variable)

-## Second case: Two solutions
+## Second case:
 But, if you requirement matches with the second one, then you are in the right place and continue reading..
-Am proposing two approaches to handle this case in much more sensible manner compared to the naive approaches mentioned above:
+Am proposing an approach to handle this case in much more sensible manner compared to the naive approaches mentioned above.

-1. Convert the Reference Data to an RDD, then join the streams in such a way that I am now streaming Pair<MyObject, RefData>, though this will ship the reference data with every object.
+## DEMO time: Solution1
-2. Per every batch, we can unpersist the broadcast variable, update it and then rebroadcast it to send the new reference data to the executors
+Per every batch, we can unpersist the broadcast variable, update input and then rebroadcast it to send the new reference data to the executors.

-## DEMO time:
 **How do we do this?**
 ```diff
 def withBroadcast[T: ClassTag, Q](refData: T)(f: Broadcast[T] => Q)(implicit sc: SparkContext): Q = {